lightning/bolts/02-peer-protocol.md

 would be eliminated as dust.
 The similar requirements in `accept_channel` ensure that both sides' `channel_reserve_satoshis` are above both `dust_limit_satoshis`.

+The receiver should not accept large `dust_limit_satoshis`, as this could be used in griefing attacks, where the peer publishes its commitment with a lot of dust htlcs, which effectively become miner fees.

 Details for how to handle a channel failure can be found in [BOLT 5:Failing a Channel](05-onchain.md#failing-a-channel).